 Symptoms of teething in a baby can include:

 - Sore, red gums around where the tooth is coming through

 - Placing objects or fingers in the mouth and biting down on them

 - Loss of appetite or becoming choosy about foods

 - Flushed cheeks

 - Disturbed sleep

-- Under supervision, give the baby something hard to chew on.
-A special teething ring is an option but a crust of bread, breadstick or a peeled carrot may work as well.
-Teething rings can be cooled in the fridge, but should not be frozen.
+Under supervision, give baby something hard to chew on.
+A special teething ring is an option but a crust of bread, breadstick or peeled carrot may work as well.
+Biting down on a clean, wet, cold flannel may also be effective.
+Teething rings can be cooled in the fridge but should not be frozen.
 Even if baby keeps dropping them, teething rings should not be tied around a baby's neck.
-A wet cold flannel may be as effective.
-Don't dip teething rings in anything sugary.
-Most rusks should be avoided because of their sugar content.
-Even new baby teeth need to be protected from decay caused by sugar.
+Be careful to avoid prolonged contact between your child's gums and cold objects and never put frozen objects in their mouth as these can cause burns.
+Also, never put anything into a child's mouth that might cause them to choke.

-- A cool sugar-free drink can help to soothe a baby's gums.
+A cool sugar-free drink can help to soothe a baby's gums.
 Water is best.

-- Try to distract a fussy, teething baby by playing.
+Try to distract a fussy, teething baby by playing.